 Some databases don't include the full-text of articles.
 When there's no full-text attached, click on , which will search the Library catalog to see if we have access to the full text either electronically or in print (paper) form.

-Is there an article, book, book chapter or thesis that you want/need but it is not available through a Tulane Library?
-Don't let that get in the way of your research!
-Check out some of our easy-to-use and FREE services available to help connect you with the materials you need to succeed.
+Is there an article, book, book chapter or thesis that you want but it unavailable through Tulane?
+Check out some of our FREE services available to help connect you with the materials you need to succeed.

 Google Scholar is a great tool for completing citations, locating known articles (e.g., from a Reference list or provided by a teacher), and for cited reference searching.